sergioska/EvernoteSyntaxHighlight/README.md

 Install
 ========

-1. clone git repository
+1. clone this git repository

-2. create a developer token on evernote (if you don't have one yet)
+2. create a developer token on evernote (see below)

 3. create a file named "token" and paste on it your evernote developer token

-    cd ~/Library/Application\ Support/Sublime\ Text 2/Packages
+    cd ~/Library/Application Support/Sublime Text 2/Packages
     git clone https://github.com/sergioska/EvernoteSyntaxHighlight.git